Ploughman's-spikenard - Inula conyzae

 A hairy, medium to tall plant, stems erect, purplish to 1.2 metres.
 Leaves elliptical to lanceolate, finely toothed, the lower ones stalked, the upper unstalked, slightly clasping the stem and all densely softly hairy beneath.
 Flowerheads small, 9 to 11 mm, dull yellow, the outer florets without or with a very short and inconspicuous ray.
 Many flowerheads in a flat topped cluster.
 Inner flower bracts purplish.

-Dry, generally rocky habitats, rocky slopes and cliffs and grassy places.
+Dry, generally rocky habitats, rocky slopes and cliffs and grassy places, especially on calcareous soils

 Flowering July to September.